venasolutions/bosk/docs/guide.md

 ```

 The `DriverFactory` and `DriverStack` classes make this a one-line change.

-Note that `DriverStack` extends `DriverFactory`; that is, a `DriverStack` is a kind of `DriverFactory` that invokes other factories to assemble a driver.
-The local driver is not explicitly named in the driver stack.

 All of this might appear a bit abstract, but the upshot is that your drivers can snap together like Lego.